 For many people, that’s index funds.
-In fact, I think most people should hold some index funds, and about 50% of my own money is in index funds.
+In fact, I think most people should hold some index funds.

 But I think dividend growth investing is a good strategy for many hands-on people as well.
 This means investing in companies with 10+ years of consecutive dividend growth, sustainable dividend payout ratios, and solid growth prospects.

 As a strategy, it provides more reliable investment income than index funds, gives investors an opportunity to learn about a variety of businesses, and turns on the “collector’s instinct” in a lot of people that can get them excited to invest more money.

 While index funds can seem distant and vague, buying and holding a collection of hand-picked dividend stocks that grow their dividends every year at an exponential pace just “clicks” for a lot of people, and builds good investing habits.
 Dividend growth stocks as a group have statistically mildly outperformed the S&P 500 for decades too, which doesn’t hurt.

 You can buy shares of companies, those shares produce cash dividends that grow each year, and you can reinvest those dividends into more shares or you can spend them.

 Rather than just hoping the stock price moves up rather than down, dividend investors tend to pay attention to the underlying fundamentals of the company, including the growth and safety of their dividends, and watch for strong long-term performance.
 This helps build good investment fundamentals because they focus on company performance more-so than fluctuations in the daily stock price.

 With that said, here are the 8 main criteria I used when selecting top stocks to highlight for this article: